Welcome To The Maple Class Web Page

 There is an expectation that children in Year 5 read for 15 minutes each day at home.

-All children have access to Bug Club which has lots of amazing fiction and non-fiction books at your child's reading level and we also provide a Home Reader book each week which is changed every Friday.
+All children have access to Bug Club (please contact school if you need a reminder of your child's login details) which has lots of amazing fiction and non-fiction books at your child's reading level and we also provide a Home Reader book each week which is changed every Friday.

 Our main maths topics for this term include:

-Our next Science topic is Seprating Mixtures and involves studying:
+Our next Science topic is Materials and will include:

-Your child will need: a plain t shirt (no football shirts, please), shorts or leggings and pumps or trainers.
+Your child will need: a plain t shirt (no football shirts, please), black or blue shorts or leggings and pumps or trainers.

 A tracksuit will be useful in colder weather.